Hyperparathyroidism

 Hypercalcemia frequently causes hypercalciuria with resultant nephrolithiasis, and patients with hypercalcemia can present with pain due to passage of a kidney stone.
 Chronic hypercalcemia may also cause proximal weakness and muscle atrophy.

 Excess parathyroid hormone stimulates osteoclastic activity, which over time can cause osteitis fibrosa cystica.
-In osteitis fibrosa cystica, increased osteoclastic activity causes rarefaction of bone with fibrous degeneration and cyst and fibrous nodule formation.
+In osteitis fibrosa cystica, increased osteoclastic activity causes rarefaction of bone with fibrous degeneration and formation of cysts and fibrous nodules.

 Diagnosis of Hyperparathyroidism